Sherbrooke History Museum: History

 Founded in 1927 as the Société Historique des Cantons-de l’Est, the institution was renamed the Société d’histoire de Sherbrooke in 1989 and gained recognition as a certified archives service the following year.

 A 1933 Le Devoir article described the founding of the Société historique des Cantons de l’Est in 1927, with Dr. John Hayes of Richmond as its first president.
 The society aimed to collect documents and artifacts from the Eastern Townships, promote local history, and mark historically significant sites in and around Sherbrooke, including the confluence of the Saint-François and Magog rivers.

 In 1992, it moved into its current home, a heritage Second Empire building at 275 Dufferin Street built in 1885 as a post office and customs house.
 The organization adopted its present name, MHIST – Musée d’histoire de Sherbrooke, in 2019.
 The building underwent major restoration between 2016 and 2020.

-In August 2024, Radio-Canada reported that the Sherbrooke History Museum raised concerns about the difficulty of accessing the City of Sherbrooke’s historical archives.
+In August 2024, Radio-Canada reported that the Sherbrooke History Museum raised concerns about the difficulty of accessing the City of Sherbrooke's historical archives.
 Museum representatives noted that researchers often faced inadequate search tools, outdated inventories, and delays in locating materials.
-They expressed hope that access would improve before the city’s 225^{th} anniversary in 2027.
+They expressed hope that access would improve before the city's 225th anniversary in 2027.